ThinkUpLLC/ThinkUp/docs/source/install/security.rst

 * Social network authorization (OAuth) keys
 * Public and private posts on social networks
 * Public and private user data on social networks
-* List of users who have registered with your ThinkUp installation

 ThinkUp does not store: